JAlcocerT/JAlcocerT/content/blog/tinker-android-Pixel8Pro.md

 It promises **7 years of updates**.

-And have good rating here: https://www.kimovil.com/en/compare-smartphones/
+And have good rating here: https://www.kimovil.com/en/compare-smartphones/ also [here](https://www.mgsm.pl/pl/)

 Will it be better value for money than the Xiami PocoPhone F1 I got in 2019 for ~325$?